m-a-d-n-e-s-s/madness/doc/tutorial/chemistry.md

 ```shell
 mpirun -n #procs qccode
 ```
 which will execute the given application with the specified amount of MPI processes.
 In addition, you will need to set the number of MADNESS threads by exporting the following variable
 ```shell
 export MAD_NUM_THREADS=#threads
 ```
 or you can specify the environment variable on the same line as the command.

 By default, this is set to the number of cores available.
 When using MPI, each process will spawn the specified number of threads plus one additional communication thread **per process**.
-Don't use too many threads or the performance will be poor --- it is a good idea to set the number to be lower than the total number of CPUs available and leave some capacity to the OS.
+Don't use too many threads or the performance will be poor --- it is a good idea to set the number to be lower than the total number of physical cores (*not* hyperthreads) available and leave some capacity to the OS.

-#### example
+#### Example

 Consider a compute node with two CPUs with 14 cores each.
 Then
 ```shell